-176 168.
-The automobile industry It was asserted that because metrics for responsiveness are specified by steering wheel angle (SWA), a method for determining the actual SWA needs to be specified.
-The first measured peak SWA was suggested; because it is the peak that directly influences the responsiveness measurement.
-However, as discussed above, this regulation defines the torque capacity of the steering machine used in the responsiveness test and uses the commanded peak steering angle, rather than the measured peak steering angle, as the indication of tests in which the vehicle must meet the responsiveness criteria.
+166. It was asserted that because metrics for responsiveness are specified by steering wheel angle (SWA), a method for determining the actual SWA needs to be specified.
+The first measured peak SWA was suggested because it is the peak that directly influences the responsiveness measurement.
+However, as discussed above, this regulation defines the torque capacity of the steering machine used in the responsiveness test and uses the commanded peak steering angle, rather than the measured peak steering angle, as the indication of tests in which the vehicle shall meet the responsiveness criteria.